 - When there’s lighter fluid around, someone always ends up losing an eyebrow or two

-With a propane campfire pit…
+With a portable propane fire pit…

 - You get instant heat